lopspower/CircularFillableLoaders/README.md

             app:cfl_wave_color="#3f51b5" />
 ```

-You must use the following properties in your XML to change your CircularImageView.
+You must use the following properties in your XML to change your CircularFillableLoaders.

 ##### Properties: